dpvtank/Balzac/about.md

 ## Brief Highlights
+The world has changed.
+We must focus on serving one another authentically and hold each other in high esteem.
+This is the heart of what I want to create in this world.
+Business development workshops for lawyers is just my way of doing this.

 I’ve worked inside of and with dozens of organizations to see where they succeed and what makes them come up short.
+I serve lawyers and law firms do business development smartly.

 I am a winner of the [Drucker Challenge](http://druckerchallenge.org/home/), one of the 100 Global Leaders of Tomorrow as per the <a href="http://symposium.org" target="_blank" rel="noopener noreferrer">St. Gallen Symposium</a> in Switzerland.
 I have an MBA from York University (Top 10 in the World outside the US as per <a href="http://schulich.yorku.ca/about/rankings/">Forbes</a>) and a Bachelors from the Ivey Business School (<a href="https://www.ivey.uwo.ca/discover/rankings/">Top ranked</a> undergrad program in Canada).